bshack/white-label/README.md

 This project uses the [White Label Model](https://github.com/bshack/white-label-model).
 Full Documentation is available on the project page with examples of usage with collections of data.

+In this project the model files are placed here:

+/app/assets/script/model

 #####Let's look at an example:

 import the model module